Power and Impact Scale 4 months ago

 • Radius of Tropical Storm Force Winds

-• Pressure Tendency
+• Pressure Tendency (see below)

 The P&I Scale builds on the original Saffir-Simpson Scale, using the Sea Level Pressure and Maximum Sustained Winds.